ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The banner MUST clearly display the logo, motif AND name of your tournament, plus any information about the ongoing stage or section that is being advertised.
 - The banner MUST be cleanly designed with an emphasis on being mostly transparent and relatively unobtrusive visually.

-Please do not submit a main menu banner with your original request - you will be asked and pointed to this section if you are authorized to make use of one.
+Please do not submit a main menu banner with your original request—you will be asked and pointed to this section if you are authorized to make use of one.

 ## Requesting support